 I may be biased, but Indonesian cuisine is immensely delicious.
 With a diverse amount of options and some of the best vegetarian food around (hello, gado gado!) there’s bound to be something that steals your heart.

 After a few days of eating out a warungs trying everything from nasi goreng and sate to tempe manis, it’s time to learn the tricks of the trade.
-Departing from Seminyak, join local chefs ($36) in bringing your favorite Balinese dishes to life.
+Held at an organic farm, join local chefs ($36) in bringing your favorite Balinese dishes to life.

 Learn to Surf